 About Me

-I’m Craig Stephens — a 48-year-old husband + Dad of three, investor, and blogger based in the northern Virginia suburbs of Washington, DC.
+I’m Craig Stephens — a 49-year-old husband + Dad of three, investor, and content creator based in the northern Virginia suburbs of Washington, DC.

-I’ve been investing in stocks since my first investment in 1995.
+I’ve been a do-it-yourself investor since my first investment in 1995.
 Shortly after, I earned a finance degree from Michigan State University.

 I started publishing financial articles on RetireBeforeDad.com in 2013 under the anonymous moniker “RBD”.

 In 2017, I became a (not anonymous) retirement contributor to U.S. News and World Report.
 My writing has been featured on dozens of websites around the internet.
-I’m currently a contributor to the HumbleDollar.
+I’m currently a contributor to HumbleDollar and Time.com.

 The name Retire Before Dad came from a goal I set in 2003, to retire one year earlier than my Dad retired (age 56).
 He was a high school teacher for 35 years.